Serbia: Music

 Composer and musicologist Stevan Stojanović Mokranjac is considered the founder of modern Serbian music.
 The Serbian composers of the first generation Petar Konjović, Stevan Hristić, and Miloje Milojević maintained the national expression and modernised the romanticism into the direction of impressionism.
 Other famous classical Serbian composers include Isidor Bajić, Stanislav Binički and Josif Marinković.
 There are three opera houses in Serbia: Opera of the National Theatre and Madlenianum Opera, both in Belgrade, and Opera of the Serbian National Theatre in Novi Sad.
 Four symphonic orchestra operate in the country: Belgrade Philharmonic Orchestra, Niš Symphony Orchestra, Novi Sad Philharmonic Orchestra and Symphonic Orchestra of Radio Television of Serbia.
 The Choir of Radio Television of Serbia is a leading vocal ensemble in the country.
 The BEMUS is one of the most prominent classical music festivals in the Southeastern Europe.

 Traditional Serbian music includes various kinds of bagpipes, flutes, horns, trumpets, lutes, psalteries, drums and cymbals.
 The kolo is the traditional collective folk dance, which has a number of varieties throughout the regions.
 The most popular are those from Užice and Morava region.
 Sung epic poetry has been an integral part of Serbian and Balkan music for centuries.
 In the highlands of Serbia these long poems are typically accompanied on a one-string fiddle called the gusle, and concern themselves with themes from history and mythology.
-There are records of gusle being played at the court of the 13th-century King Stefan Nemanjić.
+There are records of gusle being played at the court of the 13th-century king Stefan the First-Crowned.

+Balkan Brass, or truba ("trumpet") is a popular genre, especially in Central and Southern Serbia where Balkan Brass originated.
+There are two main varieties of this genre, one from Western Serbia and the other from Southern Serbia, with brass musician Boban Marković being one of the most respected names in the world of modern brass band bandleaders.